streamlit/docs/content/kb/tutorials/chat.md

 st.session_state.messages.append({"role": "assistant", "content": full_response})
 ```

 Above, we've replaced the list of responses with a call to [`openai.ChatCompletion.create`](https://platform.openai.com/docs/guides/gpt/chat-completions-api).
 We've set `stream=True` to stream the responses to the frontend.
 In the API call, we pass the model name we hardcoded in session state and pass the chat history as a list of messages.
 We also pass the `role` and `content` of each message in the chat history.
-Finally, OpenAI returns a stream of responses (split into chunks of token), which we iterate through and display each chunk.
+Finally, OpenAI returns a stream of responses (split into chunks of tokens), which we iterate through and display each chunk.

-Finally, we iterate through the responses and display them character by character to simulate the model "thinking" before responding.

 Putting it all together, here's the full code for our ChatGPT-like app and the result: